aldo-gutierrez/bitmasksorter/README.md

 There are some bad cases to be aware of, and when the bitmask needs to be recalculated, for example:

-Example 1: If a list contains only two values 1111111110000000(65408) and 0000000111111111(511).
-In this case the mask is 1111111001111111.
-For this example QuickBitSort will partition by the first bit (1000000000000000) and the numbers will be sorted, when doing the next recursive partition it detects that all numbers go to one partition and then after recalculating the mask as all the numbers are the same the bitMask will be 0 and the sort is finished
+Example 1: If a list contains only two types of values 1111111110000000(65408) and 0000000111111111(511).
+For this case the mask is 1111111001111111.
+For this example QuickBitSort(which we will introduce later) will partition by the first bit (1000000000000000) and the numbers will be sorted according to it, in the next recursive partition/iteration it will detect that all numbers wer going to just one partition and therefore recalculating the mask is necessary.
+In this particular case recalculating the mask will produce a bitMask with value 0 and that means that all numbers are equal so the sort is complete.
+This is done by QuickBitSorter

 Example 2: If a list contains positive and negative numbers then the mask will probably be -1 of 0xFFFFFFFF or 1111111111111111111111111111111.
 Then after partitioning the numbers in two, positives to one side, negatives to the other is better to recalculate the mask for each part
-This is done by all algorithms that use the BitMask QuickBitSort, RadixBitSort and others.
+This is done by all algorithms that use the BitMask QuickBitSorter, RadixBitSorter and others.

 TimSort uses merge sort for big lists and insertion sort for small lists, so it depends on the size of the array (N).
 TimSort is a hybrid algorithm.

-We can use the bitmask to create a hybrid algorithm that takes into account not only N but also r (the range). where r = 2^(k*d) or  r = 2^(d1 + d2 ....).
+I think we can use the bitmask to create a hybrid algorithm that takes into account not only N but also r (the range). where r = 2^(k*d) or  r = 2^(d1 + d2 ....).

 AGSelectorSorterInt is an example of that hybrid algorithm that choose between different algorithms (QuickBitSorter, RadixBitSorter and RadixByteSorter )

 ## QuickBitSorter

 Is similar to QuickSort but for choosing the pivot we use the bit mask.
-The first (one) bit of the bitmask is used as pivot In the next recursion the next bit of the bitmask is used.
+The first one bit of the bitmask is used as pivot In the next recursion the next bit of the bitmask is used.
 This is different to other QuickSort algorithms that normally use the last element as pivot or choose the average of three pivots.

-This is somehow similar to Binary MSD radix sort, but instead of choosing a digit(word) or byte a bit is used More comparisons is need to understand the differences in performance and implementation.
+This is somehow similar to Binary MSD radix sort, but instead of choosing a digit(word) or byte a bit is used More comparisons and study is need to understand the differences in performance and implementation.

-This algorithm is slower than TimSort but faster than a Stack Overflow QuickSort in general.
+This algorithm is slower than TimSort but faster than a Stack Overflow QuickSort samples in general.
 However, when the number of bits is low is faster than Java TimSort.

-If the bitmask is 11_1111_1111_1111_1111 then the first partition uses the mask 10_0000_0000_0000_0000, then the left and right partitions use the mask for the next bit 01_0000_0000_0000_0000, then for the las 16 bits another algorithm is used
+If the bitmask is 11_1111_1111_1111_1111 then the first partition uses the mask 10_0000_0000_0000_0000, then the left and right partitions use the mask for the next bit 01_0000_0000_0000_0000, after some iterations and when there is less than a configurable number of bits (16), then we switch to a Count Sort Algorithm (Pigeonhole Sort or two types of Radix Sorter with bits)

-To further improve the performance for the last 16 bits we choose between a "Destructive Count Sort", and two different types of radix sort one that use radix sort by bits and the other by words (8-11bits), this depends  on the values of N and r range (2^(k*d))

 Optimizations:

 - The partition is only done by the bits in the bit mask as described above
-- Optimization for small lists and or for the last bits, to choose between destructive count sort and two different radix sort implementations
+- Optimization for small lists and or for the last bits of the mask to chose between Pigeonhole Count Sort or two types of Radix Sorter with bits
 - Multithreading support

 See an analysis of the performance in the section Speed and Performance